embecosm/riscv-toolchain/README.md

 Executing the GCC tests
 -----------------------

-To run using the GDB simulator (the default):
+To run using the SPIKE ISA simulator:

 ```
 ./run-tests.sh
 ```

-To run with the SPIKE ISA simulator, which should be on your PATH:
+To run with the GDB simulator:
 ```
-./run-spike-tests.sh
+TARGET_BOARD=riscv-sim ./run-spike-tests.sh
 ```